Call to book01904 734 939

 Operated by our sister company Great Rail Journeys

-2023 Tour code: BKJ23
+2024 Tour code: BKJ24

 About the tour

 Discover the highlights of South Africa as we journey aboard the luxurious Blue Train from Cape Town to Pretoria.
-Ascend Table Mountain, sample local wines in Stellenbosch, and enjoy fantastic game drives during a wonderful three night stay at Kruger National Park.
+Ascend Table Mountain, sample wines in Stellenbosch, and enjoy fantastic game drives during a three night stay at Kruger National Park.

 Highlights